(click on a question or scroll through the page for answers to each).

 Because most Honors courses require students to produce reasonably sophisticated essay assignments and exam responses, the Honors Program requires that students possess a college-level command of composition skills.
 We believe that honors education should demand the constant improvement of critical thinking and writing abilities.

 We encourage all students to take advantage of the wide variety of honors courses offered on the OCC campus.
-Any student enrolling in the Honors Program after February 14, 2008 must complete a minimum of one honors course within one year of being admitted into the Program in order to maintain active membership.
-As active members, students may take advantage of other benefits of the Honors Program: library privileges at UCLA and UCI, attendance at special events, opportunities to serve in leadership positions with the Honors Program Student Advisory Council, present papers or topics of interest at the Honors Program’s “Creating Scholars Speakers Series” events, and attendance at conferences.
+Students enrolling in the Honors Program must complete a minimum of one honors course within one year of being admitted to the Program in order to maintain active enrollment.
+Additional coursework is required for transfer certification and to receive certain other benefits, including graduation with Honors and the transcript notation of Program completion.

 " for more information.